josephryan/Steinworth_CnidarianHox/phylotocol_v2.md

 ### 1.1 (13 September 2022)
 Additions:
-* Added cloned sequences for Cxam genes that had been removed for having 5 or more gaps
+* Added cloned sequences for Cxam genes that had been removed for having 5 or more gaps (step 2.4)
-* Added second pruning step after Cxam genes were added back into alignment
+* Added second pruning step after Cxam genes were added back into alignment (step 2.4)
-* For the AU test, instead of only testing a selection of hypotheses, we tested every possible combination of cnidarian clade plus cnidarian or bilaterian clade, in addition to the other select combinations listed.
+* For the AU test, instead of only testing a selection of hypotheses, we tested every possible combination of cnidarian clade plus cnidarian or bilaterian clade, in addition to the other select combinations listed (step 2.8).